 Psychotherapy begins with an assessment of your concerns and goals through intake questionnaires and face-to-face questions.
-Once Dr. Eaton has a complete picture of where you are and what you would like to accomplish, usually you attend weekly sessions and talk about strategies for developing more satisfying relationships and enhanced life skills.
+Once Dr. Eaton has a wholistic picture of where you are and what you would like to accomplish, usually you attend weekly sessions (either psychotherapy or coaching) and talk about strategies for developing more satisfying relationships and enhanced life skills.

 You also offer psychological testing, also called psychological assessment.
 What is that?

 Psychological testing is pencil and paper, computerized, or verbal tests done to better understand your personality, functioning, relationships, or other areas that may be important.

 For a free 15 minute consultation please call or text (626) 664-2044 or email firstname.lastname@example.org

 Premarital, marital, and couples therapy and individual therapy for adults and late teens.